-- remember that they are a role model for students; - attempt to engage students in the tutorial session; offer educational support and encouragement; and use language appropriate to the situation. - The tutor should be open and treat all students equally; - Remember basic child protection issues and avoid situations where they are alone with a student or unnecessary physical contact;
+- Remember that they are a role model for students; - Attempt to engage students in the tutorial session; offer educational support and encouragement; and use language appropriate to the situation. - Be open and treat all students equally; - Remember basic child protection issues and avoid situations where they are alone with a student or unnecessary physical contact;

 Tutors have a responsibility to treat all people with whom they have contact, with courtesy and sensitivity, and must conduct themselves with integrity, accountability and responsibility.
-Tutors should work co-operatively with colleagues, support and learn from each other and accept differences in personal style.

-Tutors are in a position of trust with students, and while it is important to develop a rapport with students, sensitivity should be applied to ensure that student and tutor relationships are maintained on a professional basis.
+They are in a position of trust with students, and while it is important to develop a rapport with students, sensitivity should be applied to ensure that student and tutor relationships are maintained on a professional basis.
 Tutors must also be aware of interpersonal situations that could influence professional judgements.